Aims, history, strategy

 Many of the groups and services for young siblings set up by local authorities during this period have since been cut or reduced due to recent spending cuts.
 As a result of this reduced local support, Sibs set up YoungSibs online service in 2012 to support young siblings directly and began focusing its efforts for young siblings on influencing schools to identify and support siblings.

-Over the years Sibs has provided phone support to adult siblings particularly at times of crisis and is now focusing on developing local peer support groups for adult siblings.
+Over the years Sibs has provided phone support to adult siblings particularly at times of crisis and since 2016 has been focusing on growing a network of local peer support groups for adult siblings of people with learning disability or autism and developing information guides on topics such as planning for the future.